 According to Eurosport CART commentator Luis Mateus, the six 1970 Eagles were chassis numbers 801 (AAR), 802 (Rutherford), 803 (Leader Card Racers), 804 (Jim Robbins), 805 (AAR) and 806 (Gilmore).
 Although Luis cannot recall his original source for this list, it has proved reliable so far, so is used to identify the cars in these histories.
 The main question mark is over the way AAR's two cars were used.
 The French magazine L'Automobile reported on the 1970 Indy 500 and reported chassis numbers for the two 1970 Eagles that started the race, 801 for Gurney and 804 for Sessions.
-However, an entry form submitted by team sponsor Oscar Olson for the 1970 Indy 500 gave the number 805 for Gurney's car.
-Subsequent owners of the ex-AAR cars have regarded 805 as Gurney's car and 801 as the second team car used later in the year by Savage.
-This issue remains unresolved.
+These identifications appeared to be contradicted by an entry form submitted by team sponsor Oscar Olson for the 1970 Indy 500, which gave the number 805 for Gurney's car, but it is now clear that this entry form only indicated that the team intended to have both 801 and 805 ready for the Indy 500, not that they actually did.

 1970 Eagles in 1971

 In 1971, AAR continued to run 801 and 805 at the start of the season, but none of the other 1970 Eagles were seen on track that season.
 The Michner-Patrick chassis 802 evidently stayed with the team, because they used it in 1972; Leader Card Racers must have retained 803, again because it was pressed into service in 1972; Jim Robbins retained 804 for many years, albeit unraced; but Gordon Johncock's unraced chassis 806 was not seen again.
-Later in 1971, one of AAR's cars was rebuilt to the latest specification with McLaren-style rear wing and front wings, and was used by Unser to win at Milwaukee in August, and then raced by Swede Savage in the remaining three races of the year.
-This car appears to have been one of AAR's two 1970 cars, 801 and 805, but it has not yet been possible to determine with confidence which one it was.
+Later in 1971, one of AAR's 1970 Eagles was rebuilt with McLaren-style rear wing and front wings, and was used by Unser to win at Milwaukee in August, and then raced by Swede Savage in the remaining three races of the year.
+This car would have been either chassis 801 and 805, but it has not yet been possible to determine with confidence which one it was.